ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

 The *Alignment Algorithm* panel provides the following options:

-   * *Alignment Algorithm*: There are two alignment algorithms available in El-MAVEN: Poly fit and Loess fit.
+   * *Alignment Algorithm*: There are three alignment algorithms available in El-MAVEN: Obi-Warp, Poly fit and Loess fit.
 Loess fit has been released as a beta feature for now.

    * *Maximum number of Iterations*: This parameter is only required for Poly fit algorithm.
 Enter the number of times El-MAVEN should fit a model to the data in order to align it.